-Connecting Devices to the USB Interface
+Connecting Devices to the USB Interface 2.0

-You can connect single or multiple USB devices (mouse, keyboard or printer) to one USB interface connector.
+You can connect USB devices (mouse, keyboard or printer) to the USB 2.0 interface connector.

 - 1. Open the port cover on the rear of the device. - 2.
 Plug the USB device cable into the USB interface.